Consumer Rights and Regulation

 • Consumer Statement

-A consumer statement is a short note a consumer may add to a credit file to explain a disputed or unusual situation.
+Consumer statement means a short note a consumer may add to a credit file to explain a disputed, unusual, or contextual situation.

 • Furnisher